dougiesquire/xspharm/README.md

 ### author: Dougie Squire ###

 -----------------------------
-Functions that I use for analysis/plotting
+Some beta-version functions that I use for analysis/plotting